Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Processing in Real Time

-Reducing Shame & Isolation
+Reducing Shame and Isolation

 Deepening Self-Awareness

-Practicing New Skills Live
+Practicing New Skills in a Live Environment

 Challenging Negative Narratives

+By hearing similar stories and witnessing others' resilience, the negative, self-limiting narratives that trauma perpetuates are often naturally dismantled.
 When someone who shares your experience tells you that you are worthy of connection, it lands differently than when your individual therapist says it.

 Creating a Safety Blueprint